ibm-cloud-docs/dr-automation-powervs/get-started-cli-plu-in.md

 # Getting started with CLI plug-in
 {: #dr-getting-started}

-The {{site.data.keyword.DR_full_notm}} DR Automation Command Line Interface (CLI) provides a set of commands that are grouped by namespace to help you interact with DR Automation in both IBM data center and client location environments.
+The {{site.data.keyword.DR_full_notm}} Command Line Interface (CLI) provides a set of commands that are grouped by namespace to help you interact with HA and DR Automation.
 For more information, see the following topics:

 - [DR Automation CLI](/docs/dr-automation-powervs?topic=dr-automation-powervs-dr-automation-cli-version)

 - [PowerHA CLI](/docs/dr-automation-powervs?topic=dr-automation-powervs-powerha-cli-version)

 You can also use the application programming interfaces (APIs) to interact with DR Automation.
-For more information, see [**API references**](https://cloud.ibm.com/apidocs/dr-automation-powervs).
+For more information, see [API references](https://cloud.ibm.com/apidocs/dr-automation-powervs).